-• Usual care trial group: you will not be required to attend any hospital visits.Patients in both trial groups: If you are prescribed antibiotics for a list of pre-defined infections during the follow up period, you will be asked to complete a daily symptom diary for up to 28 days (this will take up to 5 minutes per day).
+• Usual care trial group: you will not be required to attend any hospital visits.

+\Patients in both trial groups: If you are prescribed antibiotics for a list of pre-defined infections during the follow up period, you will be asked to complete a daily symptom diary for up to 28 days (this will take up to 5 minutes per day) for the first prescription only, for subsequent prescription you are not required to complete a symptom diary.